Women have been breaking down the barriers of traditional men’s sport for many years now and horse racing has already given us a number of ‘firsts’.

 Even Noble Yeats, the 2022 winner, went of at 50/1, having been as high as 80/1 early in the betting.

-Those that don’t choose to take up the sport can still enjoy a higher ratio of females taking part.
+Those who don’t choose to take up the sport can still enjoy a higher ratio of females taking part.
 At big meetings, most notably Royal Ascot, the race is a major social occasion.

 The sight of women performing well in an arena that has traditionally been dominated by men will surely boost that interest.